-Berkshire Waldorf High School was born at the Great Barrington Rudolf Steiner School in 2002.
-During the 2001-2002 school year, a group of parents, students, trustees, and teachers at the Steiner School began the process of creating a Steiner high school.
+Berkshire Waldorf High School was born in 2002 at the Great Barrington Rudolf Steiner School (now Berkshire Waldorf School*).
+During the 2001-2002 school year, a group of parents, teachers, trustees, and eighth grade students began the process of creating a Waldorf high school.
 Classes began in September 2002 with thirteen students in ninth grade, two teachers, several adjunct teachers, and one part-time administrator.

 During the school’s second year, a successful search for a bigger space led GBWHS to the beautiful Gothic-Victorian building on Main Street in Great Barrington then owned by the First Church of Christ, Scientist.
 As public elementary and middle schools moved out of town, GBWHS moved in, ensuring the continued presence of students in town.